johnontop/powcms/README.md

 What is Portable Offline Web CMS?

 The POW CMS is in an early development stage, but is is fully functional.
+All suggestions for improvemets are welcome!
+It is not possible to use national characters for writing/reading UTF-8 chars in files and folders eg. MÃ¶tley CrÃ¼e

 The Portable Offline Web CMS (POW CMS) is a very easy way to build and view an offline web site.
 The goal with this project is to make a complete, simple and tiny html file based CMS with a web server system that is portable on a USB stick and requires no installation or setup.